Get alerts of updates about «Main points»

 The Government has drawn up its own National NCD Strategy for the period 2013-2017.
 There are plans to develop a follow-up strategy.

-Norway’s status shows apparent progress in respect of seven out of the nine targets.
-We have been unable to reverse the trend for one of the targets; indeed, the situation has deteriorated.
-This concerns halting the rise in obesity and diabetes, see Figure 1.
+Norway’s status shows apparent progress in respect of six out of the nine targets.
+We have been unable to reverse the trend for two of the targets.
+This concerns the target on a 15 percent reduction in physical inactivity, and the target on halting the rise in obesity and diabetes, see Figure 1.
 For another target, reducing salt in the diet, we do not currently have data showing trends over time.

 Nevertheless, we need to monitor progress closely.
-Several areas are in need of better temporal data, for example, data on physical inactivity in children and salt intake in the population over time.
+Several areas are in need of better temporal data, for example, data on counselling to prevent myocardial infarction and stroke, and data on salt intake in the population over time.
 There is also the question of whether a negative trend in certain targets will occur due to the increasing prevalence of adults with obesity.

 The nine NCD targets give just one of many perspectives on the population’s state of health.
 For Norway, it will be important to monitor whether progress is taking place within all social classes or if we are heading towards wider social disparities in health.